 Our instructors have years of experience with dogs and horses and work very closely with veterinarians.
 They will help you do the same!

-The human MSTR® course is a pre-requisite to taking the canine or equine MSTR® course.
+For ‘animal only” practitioners we have a preparatory module consisting of human MSTR® information as a pre-requisite to taking the canine or equine MSTR® course.

 Why do I have to learn human MSTR® first?

 The answer is very much like this example:

 If you wanted to qualify and specialise as an orthopaedic surgeon, a gynaecologist or an oncologist you would have to train in general medicine first.
 After that you can specialise in specific work.